Dan Abramov discusses how the addition of hooks changed how we write React.

 React has made multiple attempts at figuring out a way to share state between components.
 Mixins, higher-order components, render props, and now hooks.
 Dan Abramov walks through what went right and what went wrong with each of the implementations prior to hooks.
 None of these implementations lined up with React's model, they were too indirect, or too limiting.

-Classes didn't properly fit-in with React's component model either.
+Classes didn't properly fit in with React's component model either.
 Components don't use inheritance, they aren't ever instantiated, you don't call methods off of them.
-Dan explains how Components are more like a stateful function, and how Hooks are a closer aproximation of this mental model.
+Dan explains how Components are more like a stateful function, and how Hooks are a closer approximation of this mental model.

 Kent C. Dodds: All right.
 Hey, everyone.
 This is your friend, Kent C. Dodds, and I am with my friend, and hopefully your friend too, Dan Abramov.
 Say hi, Dan.

 Kent C. Dodds: You're so enthusiastic, I love it.
 Hey, there.
 All right, so Dan, I am super excited to talk with you always, like any time.
 I really enjoy our conversations.
 Yeah, today I wanted to talk about ...
 Well, maybe it'd be good to give an introduction to you.
 I kind of take for granted that people will know who you are, but it'd be great if you could give us a little intro to yourself.
 Tell us who you are, what you're about, what you're doing, and maybe you could just say one non-tech thing that you're interested in?